AishwaryaBose/Vehicle-Safety/README.md

-#Vehicle-Safety

-Predict injury levels of vehicle occupants using Bayesian Models
+# Predict injury levels of vehicle occupants using Bayesian Models

 INTRODUCTION: